 When Do We Use Possessive Pronouns?

-We use a possessive pronoun instead of a complete noun phrase to avoid repeating words.
+We use a possessive pronoun instead of a noun phrase to avoid repetition.
 Take a look at some examples:

 Don't touch that phone.
 It's not

 You might also like

 Reflexive Pronouns are used to show that the subject and object of a sentence are exactly the same person or thing or there is a direct connection between them.

 'Emphatic pronouns' are used to refer to a noun or a pronoun mentioned earlier.
 So they give more detailed information.

 There are five interrogative pronouns in English.
 Each is used to ask a specific question.
 In this lesson, we will learn more about these pronouns.

 Indefinite pronouns refer to people or things without saying exactly who or what they are.
 In this lesson, we will learn more about these pronouns.